 This practice is focused on endpoints and any physical access point on hardware components within an information system.
 To control everything at Layer 2 (Data Link) and external ports on devices, you must deploy policy and technical controls to prevent individuals from using non-prohibited media sources in your environment.

-For example, on personal computers and devices you can use Microsoft Defender ATP policies to approve or deny devices by USB vendor IDs, product IDs, device IDs, or a combination based on an individual or group of Azure Active Directory (Azure AD) users and enrolled devices.
+For example, on personal computers and devices you can use Microsoft Defender for Enpoint policies to approve or deny devices by USB vendor IDs, product IDs, device IDs, or a combination based on an individual or group of Azure Active Directory (Azure AD) users and enrolled devices.
 This can be applied to all removable storage, as well as Bluetooth based peripherals.
-You can more easily push out these MDATP policies to all devices or change them via Intune.
+You can more easily push out these Defender for Endpoint policies to all devices or change them via Intune.
+(The security product previously known as Microsoft Defender Advanced Threat Protection is now known as Microsoft Defender for Endpoint.
+Read more about the name change here.)

 MP.3.122 - Mark media with necessary CUI markings and distribution limitations.